What Triggers an Asthma Attack?

 From my experience with ACV, it does wonders with mucus and the sniffles, and also helps with snoring.
 Does it work on preventing asthma inflammation?
 There are folks who swear by it, but honestly speaking, I don’t know for sure because I don’t suffer from asthma and I stumbled upon ACV well after my son’s asthma symptoms had all but disappeared.

 When my son was diagnosed with asthma, in addition to the doctor prescribed albuterol and nebulizer, I changed his diet.
 I removed as many processed foods as possible and made most foods from scratch.
 The whole milk was substituted for soy milk and all dairy products were low or no fat.

-Over time, there was a reduction in frequency of asthma attacks.
+Over time, there was a reduction in the frequency of asthma attacks.
 Was it the change in diet?
-Who knows for sure, but as a mom, I tried to be proactive because watching an otherwise healthy 2 year old suffer an asthma attack was just as painful as watching him squirm and complain while being forced to sit at the nebulizer.
+Who knows for sure, but as a mom, I tried to be proactive because watching an otherwise healthy 2-year-old suffer an asthma attack was just as painful as watching him squirm and complain while being forced to sit at the nebulizer.

-He’s just about all grown up now and in the last 8 years he has had one incident that required a nebulizer about a year ago.
-I think that’s pretty good considering that he initially would have to nebulize daily on regular intervals.
+He’s just about all grown up now and in the last 8 years, he has had one incident that required a nebulizer about a year ago.
+I think that’s pretty good considering that he initially would have to nebulize daily at regular intervals.

 Lesson I Learned

 Finding optimal health is a matter of making the best out of the deck of cards dealt to you.
 Sometimes it’s a combination of traditional medicine supplemented with common sense and good nutrition.
 Asthma isn’t anything to play around with.
 Before you throw away your traditional asthma relief methods, in favor of a natural approach, do extensive homework and keep your doctor in the loop.